AdrianLThomas/altCrypt/README.md

 # altCrypt
-Local file encryption/decryption library with applications.
+Local file symmetric encryption/decryption library with applications.

 This is currently in alpha.
 Breaking changes will be ongoing.